agmoss/klearlink/products/klearprofile.md

 - **application** - The consumer has applied for credit at your organization
 - **originated** - Your organization has extended credit to the consumer
-  - **compliant** - all credit reported to KlearLink has been paid as agreed in the last 60 days
+  - **compliant** - all credit reported to KlearLink has been paid as agreed
-  - **non-compliant** - all, or some, credit reported to KlearLink is past due in the last 60 days.
+  - **non-compliant** - all, or part, of the credit reported to KlearLink is past due.
 Note that this state is dynamic based on the most recent data received.
 For example, a customer on day 50 may be non-compliant due to one loan that is past due; however, following fulfillment of all obligations on day 51, the credit state would flip to compliant on any successful matches on day 51 or later.
 - **declined** - Your institution has declined to extend credit to the consumer

 :::info